medwards147/Udacity_Data_Visualization_Project_6/README.md

     1. There are seven Prosper Credit rating loans to choose from.
 E rating returns show the highest estimated returns although individual loans tend to vary.

 - Is there something you don’t understand in the graphic?
 	1. What's the difference between the loans?
-I'm assuming there is higher risk of default on the returns with higher estimated returns (as they would garner a higher interest rate).
+I'm assuming there is higher risk of default on the loans with higher estimated returns (as they would garner a higher interest rate).
 There isn't anything that tells me default risk.

 ### Final Iteration Visualization with D3.js – Incorporating Second Round of Feedback